 In Edgemont, however, the average commute to work is quite long.
 On average, people spend 37.50 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Edgemont does not have a public transit system used by locals to get to and from work.
+Edgemont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Edgemont in 2022 was $51,929, which is wealthy relative to Arkansas and the nation.
 This equates to an annual income of $207,716 for a family of four.
 However, Edgemont contains both very wealthy and poor people as well.
 Edgemont also has one of the higher rates of people living in poverty in the nation, with 51.43% of its population below the federal poverty line.